"Tazria–Metzora — Part V — “מָוֶת וְחַיִּים”: Speech and Collapse"

 • It defines the speaker himself

-• It builds a reality that must then be lived within
+• It builds a reality that continues forward

 Application for Today

-A person often thinks of identity as something internal—formed by thoughts, intentions, or beliefs.
-Speech is seen as an outward expression of that identity.
+A person often thinks that identity is something inside—based on thoughts or beliefs.
+Speech is seen as just an outward expression of that.

-A person becomes, in part, what he consistently says.
+A person becomes, in part, what he says.

 It is built through it.